 Sure, they've saved the world dozens of times and amassed an impressive roster of supervillain foes, but the Fantastic Four has always been more about the spirit of exploration than meting out justice, and the power of intelligence over brute force.
 And though there have been many temporary lineup changes over the year, the Fantastic Four's core of Mr. Fantastic, Invisible Woman, Human Torch, and the Thing has remained one of the most beloved dynamics in all of fiction.

 Debuting in 1961, the Fantastic Four kickstarted the Marvel Age of comic books, leading the way for the Avengers, Spider-Man, Iron Man, the Incredible Hulk, X-Men and a revived Captain America.
 The team has been adapted into a variety of media from cartoons to four live-action movies, three that made it into theaters and one that will never (legally) see the light of day, and stayed a consistent presence in Marvel's publishing line until 2015.

-The FF had one of their biggest moments in the recent Secret Wars, in which Reed Richards saved Marvel’s multiverse from his nemesis Doctor Doom, but took his family to an extra-dimensional space, leaving them off the table, and Marvel without a Fantastic Four title for the first time in ages.
+The FF had one of their biggest moments in the Secret Wars, in which Reed Richards saved Marvel’s multiverse from his nemesis Doctor Doom, but took his family to an extra-dimensional space, leaving them off the table, and Marvel without a Fantastic Four - until this month's relaunched #1.

 When the Children of the Atom were first created in 1963, at the height of Marvel's character creation boom, they had a bit of trouble getting a foothold on the comic reading audience.
 After 66 issues, the book went into reprints for years.
 Then along came Len Wein and Dave Cockrum with an "All-New, All-Different" cast in 1975, and the team became a top seller for the next several decades.